About me

 You can reach out to me at jorritvanderheide@pm.me

 Every designer has defining moments that shape their vision and professional trajectory.
 For me, such a turning point emerged during my Final Bachelor Project about the future of the Internet.
-I was intrigued by how much the world had changed under the influence of the web and eager to think about how we could use Design to look at its future.
+I was intrigued by how much the world had changed under the influence of the web and eager to think about how we could use design to look at its future.

 Vision